Bitmessage/PyBitmessage/INSTALL.md

 That's it! *Honestly*!

 ####Windows
-In Windows you can download an executable for Bitmessage [here](https://bitmessage.org/download/windows/Bitmessage.exe).
+On Windows you can download an executable for Bitmessage [here](https://bitmessage.org/download/windows/Bitmessage.exe).

 However, if you would like to run PyBitmessage via Python in Windows, you can